This article was originally published on April 27, 2021, and was updated on August 31, 2023.

 Through a refinance, Ruby can access up to 80% of the value of her home – less what she currently owes on her mortgage.
-This means Ruby can access $55,000 of equity:
+This means Ruby can access a maximum of $120,000 of equity:

 Home Value x 80% – Outstanding Mortgage = Available Equity

-According to our mortgage refinance calculator, Ruby will have to pay a one-time prepayment penalty of $2,813 (three months’ interest) to break her current mortgage.
+According to our mortgage refinance calculator, Ruby will have to pay a one-time pre-payment penalty of $7,865 (three months’ interest) to break her current mortgage.
 However, doing so will give her access to the equity she needs for her child’s education, as well as a lower mortgage rate.

 Case Study #2: Harry’s HELOC

 Current Mortgage Term and Rate: 5-year fixed at 4.34%